cajunwildcat/GBF-Loot-Extension/README.md

 A chrome extension that automatically records the loot you get from raids and quests in Granblue Fantasy.

+## Installation
+After cloning, open Chrome and go to the Extensions page.
+Click `Load unpacked` and select the containing folder.

 ## What does what

 - `popup.html` and `popup.js` are for handling the extension popup when clicking the extension icon